quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Business-Law_-Text-and-Cases/bltc_part41_28-6_Online_Ban.md

 ---

 #### Carrollton Exempted Village School District Project
 Background context: The Carrollton Exempted Village School District (in Ohio) contracted with Clean Vehicle Solutions America, LLC (CVSA) to convert ten school buses from diesel to compressed natural gas.
-A $400,000 deposit was paid initially, and installments of $26,000 were agreed upon after the delivery of each converted bus.
+A $400,000 deposit was paid initially, and installments of$26,000 were agreed upon after the delivery of each converted bus.
 :p What is the initial payment and subsequent payments made by the Carrollton Exempted Village School District to CVSA?
 ??x
 The district initially paid a $400,000 deposit.
-After each of the ten buses was delivered, they agreed to pay installments of $26,000. x??
+After each of the ten buses was delivered, they agreed to pay installments of$26,000. x??

 ---